 - (1) Severance payments for Messrs.
 Scannell, Trabert and Roche and Mses.
 Walter and Athoe under an involuntary termination due to a change in control would be 36 months and are all reflected in the table above.
-In the event of an involuntary termination (no change in control), severance payments for Mr. Scannell would be 34 months, Mr. Roche and Ms. Walter would be 25 months and Mr. Trabert and Ms. Athoe would be 36 months. - (2) Represents payment of base salary for a period of six months to the NEO's surviving spouse or estate. - (3) For years when there is STI, termination benefits would include those STI payments for all except voluntary termination.
-STI is comprised of the Non-Equity Incentive Compensation, and a portion of Stock Awards columns related to the STI included in the Summary Compensation Table on page 23. - (4) Insurance coverage reflects medical premiums paid in fiscal 2021.
+In the event of an involuntary termination (no change in control), severance payments for Messrs.
+Scannell and Trabert and Ms. Athoe would be 36 months and Mr. Roche and Ms. Walter would be 26 months. - (2) Represents payment of base salary for a period of six months to the NEO's surviving spouse or estate. - (3) For years when there is STI, termination benefits would include those STI payments for all except voluntary termination.
+STI is comprised of the Non-Equity Incentive Compensation included in the 2022 Summary Compensation Table on page 24. - (4) Insurance coverage reflects medical premiums paid in fiscal 2022.
 In the event of death, the estate or beneficiary of the officers will receive a life insurance payment pursuant to a plan covering all employees, subject to a cap of \$4,000,000.
-In the event of disability, the officers are covered under a disability plan for all employees, which for officers provides up to 70% of pay until normal retirement age. - (5) For purposes of determining other perquisites the amount paid in fiscal 2021 for club dues and auto expenses are reflected and outplacement services have been estimated at \$5,000. - (6) This is the value of outstanding, in the money SAR awards at October 2, 2021.
-The value was determined using October 1, 2021 Class A and Class B market prices and was calculated for the increase in the market price over the exercise price. - (7) This is the value of outstanding PSU awards at October 2, 2021 that would vest and become payable without performance conditions upon termination.
-The value was determined using the October 1, 2021 Class B market price and was calculated by multiplying the market price by shares which would be acquired upon vest.
-The value provided for Involuntary Termination After a Change in Control only also includes outstanding TVA awards which would be payable in cash.

-- (8) Pursuant to the terms of the DC SERP, Mr. Trabert and Ms. Athoe would each be eligible to receive a "company transaction contribution" upon their "involuntary termination from employment" following the occurrence of a "company transaction" (as those terms are defined in the First Amendment to the DC SERP).
-See "Moog Inc. Supplemental Retirement Plans" for a more complete discussion of the requirements for eligibility for, and computation of, a "company transaction contribution" under the DC SERP. - (9) Upon a change in control without termination, the NEO would only receive the amounts provided under Option awards and Stock awards; all other payments are only payable upon involuntary termination following a change in control.
+In the event of disability, the officers are covered under a disability plan for all employees, which for officers provides up to 70% of pay until normal retirement age. - (5) For purposes of determining other perquisites the amount paid in fiscal 2022 for club dues and auto expenses are reflected and outplacement services have been estimated at \$7,500. - (6) This is the value of outstanding, in the money SAR awards at October 1, 2022.
+The value was determined using September 30, 2022 Class A and Class B market prices and was calculated for the increase in the market price over the exercise price. - (7) This is the value of outstanding PSU awards at October 1, 2022 that upon termination would either vest and become payable without performance conditions or would remain outstanding and continue to vest upon performance.
+The value was determined using the September 30, 2022 Class B market price and was calculated by multiplying the market price by shares which would be acquired upon vest.
+The value provided for Involuntary Termination After a Change in Control only also includes outstanding TVA awards which would be payable in cash. - (8) Pursuant to the terms of the DC SERP, Mr. Trabert and Ms. Athoe would each be eligible to receive a "company transaction contribution" upon their "involuntary termination from employment" following the occurrence of a "company transaction" (as those terms are defined in the First Amendment to the DC SERP).
+See "Moog Inc. Supplemental Retirement Plans" for a more complete discussion of the requirements for eligibility for, and computation of, a "company transaction contribution" under the DC SERP. - (9) The amounts reported under retirement indicate what the NEO would receive assuming they have met the retirement eligibility requirements of the STI plan and/or applicable outstanding LTI grant agreements.
+As of October 1, 2022, certain NEOs may not have met all of these requirements and, therefore, portions of these amounts would not be payable. - (10) Upon a change in control without termination, the NEO would only receive the amounts provided under Option awards and Stock awards; all other payments are only payable upon involuntary termination following a change in control.